stanley-gu/standardsCh/chapter.md

 computational biology.
 While the previous discussed model exchange formats address issues of reproducing the structural components of the model, there are still missing elements in the computational procedure to unambiguously generate or reproduce relevant simulation results.
-MIRIAM does not require that these relevant simulation results, nor the process of obtaining them how to obtain them.
-Thus, it is crucial to also provide [@waltemath2011minimum]
+This section will cover several standards that implement the MIASE guidelines and enable the transmission and sharing of simulation experimental procedures and results

 ### Simulation Experiment Description Markup Language (SED-ML)